NathanClassen/tsb/README.md

 ## Setup guide

+### Prerequisites

+You must have [Go](https://go.dev/) installed: `go version`

+You must have [Docker](https://www.docker.com/) installed and running

 ### Build `tsb`

-Make sure you have Go installed: `go version`

 Run `make build` to build the cli tool.
 There will now be a binary called `tsb` at the root of the project.

 ### Environment

-To connect to the example database `tsb` relies on the environment variables found in `.env-example`.
+To connect to the example database `tsb` requires a dotenv file to hold the environment variables for the database connection.

+An example of these can be found in `.env-example`.
+The values there will work for the example database.
+To make the environment available:

 EITHER:
-- rename this file to `.env`, or
+- rename the `.env-example` file to `.env`, **or**
-- create a new `.env` file with different credentials if you want to connect to a different database.
+- create a new `.env` with the appropriate variables set

 ### Database

 `tsb` needs to connect to a database to run the queries.

-To create the example TimescaleDB instance and populate with sample data:
+To create start the example TimescaleDB instance and populate with sample data:

 1. run `docker compose up -d db` to start the _homework_ database on port 5432
 2. _after_ the database service has been started with docker compose, run `. db/import-data.sh ` to populate with data.

 ## Usage:

+The **db** directory has a sample of query parameters in a CSV file called `query_params.csv`.
+After following the Setup guide, you can test the application with this file by running the following command from the root of the project:

+`./tsb -w 50 -d 25 db/query_params.csv`

     tsb [OPTIONS] [FILENAME]